nokitakaze/vst.net/docs/Building_the_Source_Code.md

 **Visual Studio Express editions**
 I have written down the steps you need to take to adapt the source code to the Visual Studio Express Editions (VS2008).

-* Download the Steinberg VST SDK and copy the aeffect.h and aeffectx.h files into Jacobi.Vst.Interop/\_vst folder.
+* Download the Steinberg VST SDK ( https://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip ver 3.6.6 ) and copy the aeffect.h and aeffectx.h files from `VST3 SDK\pluginterfaces\vst2.x` into `Jacobi.Vst.Interop\_vst` folder.
 These files are also in the VST3 SDK.
+Hint: Newest SDK version doesn't contain VST SDK v2 header files.
 * Create a 'Debug' and 'Release' directory at 'Code' level (where the .sln file is).

 * Load solution in C# Express